 You see this in how they set up their coffee shops, support their staff and source their products.

-They’re big on inclusion and diversity for example.
+For example, they’re big on inclusion and diversity.
 They’ve clear goals to reduce their environmental footprint, and their coffee is 99% ethically sourced.
 They work hard to link to the communities around their store locations, with lots of community service activities and support for food recycling.
 All good examples of communal values in action.

 Core values driven